 Take notes from your closet, too.
 Divide the refrigerator by splitting up the number of shelves and drawers equally.
 You can even label each shelf with its “owner’s” name to avoid any confusion or unwanted food sharing.

 If you find yourself getting frustrated about the organization in your home, have a conversation with your roommate(s).
 Addressing your concerns in an honest way can shine a light on topics or habits your roommates never considered bothersome.

 It’s important to keep the conversation positive and focused on working as a team.
 If you haven’t done so already, take this time to implement an organizational chore chart.
 Although you might have to fight your way through some eye rolls, persevere and assign cleaning tasks to house members equally to ensure the cleaning gets done in a consistent and fair way.

 Living with roommates is definitely fun, but it can also be hard.
 Different habits, preferences, and ways of living can often clash and create tension.
 Openly discussing how to organize your shared spaces is the best way to find out what works and what doesn’t for the both – or all five – of you.

-To learn more about Closet America’s amazing closet organization systems and see some of our beautiful designs, check out our closet ideas and design guide here.
+To learn more about Closet America’s amazing closet organization systems and see some of our beautiful designs, our custom closet ideas and closet design guide here.
 To meet one of our professional closet designers, call 800-747-3217 to schedule your FREE design consultation.